-- 1. The Faculty Senate shall propose its rules of procedure and bylaws to the voting faculty. - 2.
+- 1. The Faculty Senate shall inform the faculty of all policies drafted by the Faculty Senate and provide a means of allowing faculty to request a formal ratification by the full faculty. - 2.
 The Faculty Senate shall meet at least monthly during the regular academic year.
 All meetings of the Faculty Senate shall be open meetings unless otherwise required by law, or unless, when allowed by law, the Faculty Senate shall declare by two-thirds vote that a meeting shall be conducted in a closed session.
-No vote shall be taken while a meeting is conducted in closed session. - 3.
+No vote shall be taken while a meeting is conducted in closed session.
+To allow for faculty review of draft policies, no Faculty Senate meeting will occur within the last six business days of the end of faculty members' nine-month contract. - 3.
 The Faculty Senate may establish such Faculty Senate committees as it deems appropriate.
 The members and temporary chairs of Faculty Senate committees shall be named by the Faculty Senate from among its members; at its first meeting of each year, the members of each committee shall elect their own chair and such other officers as may be appropriate for the effective functioning of the committee.
 The roster of committee members and officers shall be distributed by the first faculty meeting following the first Faculty Senate meeting of each academic year. - 4.
 The Elections Committee of the Faculty Senate will conduct the election of the Tenure and Promotion Committee by following the procedures found on the Faculty Senate website. - 5.
 The Faculty Senate shall regularly report its activities to the faculty of the university and shall distribute the minutes of each meeting to the president of the university, the vice presidents, and the faculty.